 Government Action May Not Provide Affected Individuals with the Help They Need

 However, whereas governmental action in response to the West Virginia Water Crisis may be helpful to the public at large, it is important to note that governmental action, whether through the courts or by regulation, does not provide compensation for individuals and small businesses affected by the spill.
 Compensation for losses sustained by the fault of others must be sought through the courts in a civil lawsuit where the affected persons or small businesses, either individually or in groups, bring a claim against those responsible for their losses.

 Have Questions About Your Legal Rights in Regards to the West Virginia Chemical Spill?
 Contact a Lawyer Today.

 If you or your business have been impacted by the West Virginia water crisis, it is important that you secure clean water for you and your loved ones and keep yourself informed of the latest developments until the crisis passes.
 When life once again returns to normal, and if you have questions about your legal options in response to the chemical spill, seek a qualified chemical spill and water contamination lawyer to help advise you on the legal issues facing you.

 Affected individuals may be eligible for compensation for health issues, lost wages and inconvenience.
 Small business may be eligible for lost income as a result of having to shut down during the crisis.
-The American Injury Attorney Group offers free consultations regarding your legal rights, and we can connect you with an affiliated attorney who can assist you in obtaining fair and just compensation for your claim.
+Attorney Group offers free consultations regarding your legal rights, and we can connect you with an affiliated attorney who can assist you in obtaining fair and just compensation for your claim.